pjimenezdelgado/udrl-p1-navigation/README.md

 in our case we followd the installation instructions of Udaciy.

-The agent is provided in `agent.py`, and the underlying neural network model in `model.py`.
-For this one needs to install Pytorch, usually
+The agent is provided in `agent.py`, and the underlying neural network model in `model.py` (both these files were obtained from Udacity Qnetwork project).
+For these to run one needs to install Pytorch, usually

 `pip install pytorch`